 - Baby Care Center-Located near Main Street USA and the Crystal Palace the Baby Care Center provides rocking chairs, changing tables and sofas to give infants and their parents a place to wind down.
 It can be busy and you need to leave your stroller outside.
 But for a little decompression it’s perfect.
 The air conditioning is a bonus!

-- Liberty Square-Check the parade and meet and greet schedules before you commit to this area.
+- -Check the parade and meet and greet schedules before you commit to this area.
 There are a ton of nooks to park with your stroller.
 Again, shade is helpful here.
 There are quiet spots near the Christmas Shoppe and entrance to Adventureland as you pass The Crystal Palace.

 Bonus Chip’s Tip: As a last “resort”, head on the monorail.
 You can go to Epcot and back, or to one of the resorts.
 The Polynesian has many quiet spots or their beach has some comfortable beach chairs.
 While you are welcome, please remember to be respectful of the resort guests.